3D-e-Chem/kripodb/README.md

 A data set with PDB entries till 23 December 2015 has been published at [![DOI](https://zenodo.org/badge/doi/10.5281/zenodo.55254.svg)](http://dx.doi.org/10.5281/zenodo.55254)

-# Knime
+# KNIME

-The [Knime-KripoDB-example.zip](https://github.com/3D-e-Chem/knime-kripodb/blob/master/examples/Knime-KripoDB-example.zip) file is an example workflow showing how to use KripoDB python package inside Knime (http://www.knime.org).
+The [Knime-KripoDB-example.zip](https://github.com/3D-e-Chem/knime-kripodb/blob/master/examples/Knime-KripoDB-example.zip) file is an example workflow showing how to use KripoDB python package inside KNIME (http://www.knime.org).
-It can be run by importing it into Knime.
+It can be run by importing it into KNIME.
-Make sure the Python used by Knime is the same as the Python with kripodb package installed.
+Make sure the Python used by KNIME is the same as the Python with kripodb package installed.

-The https://github.com/3D-e-Chem/knime-kripodb repo adds KripoDB code templates to Knime.
+The https://github.com/3D-e-Chem/knime-kripodb repo adds KripoDB code templates to KNIME.

 # Development of KripoDB